 Just to keep things interesting, some commies opine that “Earth Day” was a capitalist plot to co-opt communism:

-By 1970, Lenin’s writings had been translated into more languages than the New Testament worldwide [unsourced; which language did the Tyndale Bible Translator miss?].
+By 1970, Lenin’s writings had been translated into more languages than the New Testament worldwide [unsourced; which languages did the Tyndale Bible translators miss?].
 April 22, 1970, was the centennial of Lenin’s birth.
 Meetings and events were planned around the world to commemorate Lenin’s life.
 The U.S. ruling class wanted to divert attention from this important anniversary.
 They sought to keep an environmental movement within the bounds of capitalist politics.
 Capitalists also wanted to put the socialist countries on trial as polluters.

 Many of the socialist countries ― including China, Cuba, North Korea, and Vietnam ― had been open or disguised colonies of the big capitalist countries.
 These countries that liberated themselves from colonial underdevelopment were always trying to catch up.
 They often had to use coal as their main fuel supply.
 Money that could have gone to protect the environment had to be spent to defend themselves from the U.S. and NATO.